Read audio data from computer's audio device

 If you choose

-the device does not support a data type, the block uses the next lowest
+device does not support a data type, the block uses the next lowest precision data type

 Use the Frame size (samples) parameter to specify the number of samples in the block's output.
 Use the Output data type parameter to specify the data type of audio data output by the block.